wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **Q:**&ensp;Is it not so?
 The *Yogi* is afraid of life and seeks peace, while the *Bhogi* is adventurous, full of spirits, forward going.
 The *Yogi* is bound by an ideal, while the *Bhogi* is ever ready to explore.

-**M:**&ensp;It is a matter of wanting much or being satisfied with little.
+**M:**&ensp;It is a matter of wanting much or beïng satisfied with little.
 The *Yogi* is ambitious while the *Bhogi* is merely adventurous.
 Your *Bhogi* seems to be richer and more interesting, but it is not so in reälity.
 The *Yogi* is narrow as the sharp edge of the knife.
 He has to be — to cut deep and smoothly, to penetrate unerringly the many layers of the false.
 The *Bhogi* worships at many altars; the *Yogi* serves none but his own true Self.

 There is no purpose in opposing the *Yogi* to the *Bhogi*.
 The way of outgoing (<span data-tippy-content="Penchant, predilection towards worldly life.">pravritti</span>) necessarily precedes the way of returning (<span data-tippy-content="Liberation from worldly existence, renunciation.">nivritti</span>).
 To sit in judgement and allot marks is ridiculous.
 Everything contributes to the ultimate perfection.
 Some say there are three aspects of reälity — Truth–Wisdom–Bliss.
 He who seeks Truth becomes a *Yogi*, he who seeks wisdom becomes a *jnani*; he who seeks happiness becomes the man of action.